mjdave/tui/README.md

 # What tui is not
 tui is not finished!

 It should not be used in production environments yet.
-Binary formats are not yet implemented, there is a lot of optimization work yet to do, error reporting has a few issues, and there are many missing functions, even to do basic things like inserting into arrays.
+Binary formats are not yet implemented, there is a lot of optimization work yet to do, error reporting has a few issues, and there is still missing functionality.

 tui has 'objects', as tables.
 However there is no concept of 'self/this', and no direct support for inheritance or classes in general.
 Further OOP support is not planned.